Things to Do in Barcelona

-Barcelona on budget visitors are surely delighted to hear that certain museums don’t charge an entrance fee on certain dates and hours.
+Barcelona visitors with a tight budget are delighted to learn that certain museums don’t charge an entrance fee on certain dates and hours.

 MNAC, Museum Nacional d’Art de Catalunya

-The museum of Catalonian Art is a very beautiful building next to Plaça d’Espanya, the same building you see behind the magic fountain.
-The vast museum holds art work from Roman times to 1950’s.
+The museum of Catalonian Art, next to Plaça d’Espanya, is a very beautiful building.
+You can also see it behind the magic fountain.
+The vast museum holds art works from Roman times to 1950’s.

 - Website: museunacional.cat

 - How to get: Metro lines L3 and L1, stop at Espanya.

 Barcelona history museum is spread to various locations with excavations from the Roman times.
 At the locations, you can witness streets, houses and pottery from the Roman times.
 True history fanatics shouldn’t miss this museum.